ariel-research/budget-survey/README.md

    ```
    python app.py
    ```
-   This will run the application on port 5001.

    or
    ```
    flask run
    ```
-   This will run the application on port 5000.
+   This will run the application on port 5001.

-3. Access the application based on the command used:
-   - If using `python app.py`: http://localhost:5001
-   - If using `flask run`: http://localhost:5000

 ## Common Commands